Lifeline service agreement and terms and conditions

-The charges are reviewed each year in April and you will be advised in writing of any changes.
-There may also be a change in costs if you purchase additional services from us or individual sensors are added or removed.
+The charges are reviewed each year in April and you will be told in writing of any changes.
+There may also be a change in costs if you buy extra services from us or individual sensors are added or removed.

 When terminating the agreement, the client must arrange for the equipment to be returned by post to Forestcare (a pre-paid jiffy bag will be sent out).

-On rare occasions the council may terminate the rental agreement due to abuse or inappropriate use of the system or non-payment of invoices.
-The council will keep the client fully informed of its decision and advise any interested parties such as social services and family members.
+On rare occasions the council may end the rental agreement due to abuse or inappropriate use of the system or non-payment of invoices.
+The council will keep the client fully informed of its decision and tell any interested parties such as social services and family members.

 Please note that by signing this agreement you are consenting to all calls being recorded for quality assurance and monitoring purposes and to data being supplied by you being processed by Forestcare.

 The council maintains the right to sub-contract delivery of its lifeline service.

 A new key safe brought from Forestcare has a one-year warranty.

 If the client buys an electrical extension lead from Forestcare this is sold with a one-year warranty.